What is a Leveraged Buyout (LBO)? How Does it Work?

 1. What is a leveraged buyout?

 A leveraged buyout allows a buyer to acquire a company using a small amount of equity.
-Transactions are financed using debt, secured by both the buyer’s and the target’s assets.
-Leveraged buyouts aim for a 90% debt and 10% equity ratio, though these figures vary.
+Transactions are financed using debt secured by the buyers' and the targets' assets.
+Leveraged buyouts aim for a ratio of 90% debt to10% equity, though these figures vary.

-Leveraged buyouts are also used by management teams looking to acquire a company.
-A transaction in which a company’s existing management acquires the business is called a management buyout.
-A transaction in which an external management team uses significant leverage to acquire a business they intend to operate is called a management buy-in.
+Management teams looking to acquire a company can also use an LBO structure.
+A management buyout is a transaction in which a company's existing management acquires the business.
+A management buy-in is a transaction in which an external management team uses significant leverage to acquire a business they intend to operate.

 2. Advantages and disadvantages of an LBO